morkid/paginate/README.md

 ## Filter format

+Paginate Filters was inspired by [Frappe Framework API](https://docs.frappe.io/framework/user/en/api/rest#listing-documents).
+This feature is very powerful to support deep search and keep it safe.
 The format of filter param is a json encoded of multidimensional array.
 Maximum array members is three, first index is `column_name`, second index is `operator` and third index is `values`, you can also pass array to values.

 ```js